katriendg/aio-dapr-inner-dev/README.md

 Several scripts allow you to automate the process, all of which can be found in the folder `./src/csharp/deploydebug`.

 1. First start by reviewing the code in the project under `./src/csharp/SamplePubSub/`.
 2. Review the YAML which deploys the Dapr component, the sample application and a Service: [`.src/csharp/deploydebug/yaml/samplepubsub.yaml`](src/csharp/deploydebug/yaml/samplepubsub.yaml).
-Review the
 3. Build the docker container for the application:
     - Open a new terminal Window with PowerShell if not yet open.
-    - Run the following to build the docker image and push it to the local Docker registry in the K3D cluster: ` ./src/csharp/deploydebug/build.ps1 -Version 0.1 `.
+    - Run the following to build the docker image and push it to the local Docker registry in the K3D cluster.
 For the parameter `Version` you can use what you like, and normally increase the version with every build.

+    ```powershell
+     ./src/csharp/deploydebug/build.ps1 -Version 0.1
+    ```

-    - Deploy the Pod, Component and Service to the cluster by running `./src/csharp/deploydebug/deploy.ps1 -Version 0.1`.
+    - Deploy the Pod, Dapr Component and Service to the cluster by running the following script.
 Note that the `Version` matches an existing image tag that you have built before.
 The deployment will use the namespace `azure-iot-operations` by default as this is currently ensuring the application is in the same namespace as AIO components.

+    ```powershell
+     `./src/csharp/deploydebug/deploy.ps1 -Version 0.1`
+    ```

-    - Validate the deployment is running:
+    - Validate the pod is running:

-        ```bash
+        ```powershell
-        kubectl get pod,svc | grep samplepubsub
+        kubectl get pod | Select-String "samplepubsub"

-        pod/samplepubsub-7b9745799c-55hw4              3/3     Running   0             16m
+        samplepubsub-544d879c58-bfr8z                   3/3     Running   0               17s
-        service/samplepubsub-dapr                      ClusterIP   None            <none>        80/TCP,50001/TCP,50002/TCP,9090/TCP             2d17h
-        service/samplepubsub-svc                       ClusterIP   10.43.76.40     <none>        5111/TCP             2d17h

         ```

 4. Now that the application is running you can debug it by using the Debug Launcher.
 The configuration is already done and can be reviewed in `.vscode/settings.json` and `.vscode/launch.json` files.
 5. Ensure the Default Namespace in Kubernetes cluster is set to `azure-iot-operations`.
 6. Choose the Run and Debug icon in the VS Code left bar, and pick **.NET Debug Pod (Attach)**